BlackIkeEagle/blog.herecura.eu/content/blog/2020-06-19-litespeed-litemage-vs-nginx-varnish/index.md

 Again we will check how the cached pages compare to the full browsing experience.
 This time with the specific category page to reduce the randomness of the browsing.
 Here we will have a straight up comparison between Litespeed cache and Varnish cache since we took out all the extras.
+All of the transactions we will have here are 100% cache hits.

 ```sh
 siege -R ./siegerc --no-parser -c1 -t 60s \